2. Emma

 "Logan."
 Emma replied coolly.

 Logan had been in her class since the sixth grade, and he'd only gotten more annoying with each passing year.
 She didn't really know him; she'd never been able to stand listening to him talk for more than about five minutes before wanting to pull her own hair out.
-At least, not since that time in seventh grade when he—
+At least, not since that time in eighth grade when he—

 "Can I talk to you a second?" he asked, pulling her back to the present.
 He had a weird expression on his face that she couldn't quite read.
+Did he feel that weird pulling sensation too?

 "...About what?"
 She narrowed her eyes just slightly.
 He'd never talked to her before, so why would he start now?
+Her suspicious mind was already running, trying to figure out what his angle could be.

 "You're on the student council, right?"